CSA-OCP-GER/azure-developer-college/day4/challenges/challenge-3.md

 2. Choose the action item to create a new Pipeline and start with an *"Empty Job"*.
 3. Rename *"Stage1"* to *"Development"*
 4. Rename the Release pipeline to *"SCM-Common-CD"*
-5. Under Articfacts *"Add an artifact"* and select your *"SCM-Common-CI"* and always use the latest build.
+5. Click *"Add an artifact"* and select your *"SCM-Common-CI"* and always use the latest build.
 6. Click the *"Flash"* icon under artifacts and set the trigger to *"Continuous deployment trigger"*.
 This will trigger the Release pipeline whenever a new deployment artrifact of the build *"SCM-Common-CI"* is created.
 7. Go to the variable section and add the following variables:
    - ResourceGroupName - ADC-DAY4-SCM-DEV